igorlima/unapologetic-thoughts/_posts/2023-03-26-gpt-step-closer-to-agi.md

 - NLP: natural language processing
 - LLM: Large Language Model is a type of machine learning model that can perform a variety of natural language processing (NLP) tasks, including generating and classifying text, answering questions in a conversational manner and translating text from one language to another.
+- Vector Database: a vector database is a type of database that stores data as high-dimensional vectors, which are mathematical representations of features or attributes.
+Each vector has a certain number of dimensions, which can range from tens to thousands, depending on the complexity and granularity of the data.
+  - what is used for: vector databases provide the ability to store and retrieve vectors as high-dimensional points.
+They add additional capabilities for efficient and fast lookup of nearest-neighbors in the N-dimensional space.